-You can explore our grey literature report library by using the map above, which allows you to filter projects by type or by archaeological period.
+The Cotswold Archaeology Suffolk office, in its former guises as the SCC Archaeological Service Field Team (SCCAS/FT and Suffolk Archaeology CIC, regularly produced unpublished site reports, known as ‘grey literature’, for all of its projects from the smallest monitoring to the largest excavation, and by March 2019 had an archive of over c.4000 reports.
+You can explore the report library by using the map above, which allows you to filter projects by type or by archaeological period.
 Select a project to see a brief site summary and an option to download the report.

-For the sake of clarity the map excludes many of our smaller monitoring and evaluation projects which had negative results, although sometimes a negative result can itself be of interest.
-On occasion there are also projects which may be excluded or delayed for reasons of an archaeological or commercial nature.
-If you know of, and are interested in, a particular project that is not shown then please contact us.
+The map shows SCCAS/FT projects from 1992 to 2014 and Suffolk Archaeology CIC projects from 2015 to 2019.
+A few historic reports, particularly those from 2018/2019, are still to be uploaded and will appear in due course.
+For the sake of clarity the map excludes many of the smaller monitoring and evaluation projects which had negative results, although sometimes a negative result can itself be of interest.
+On occasion there are also projects which may have been excluded or delayed for reasons of an archaeological or commercial nature.

-Since c.2004 all Suffolk Archaeology projects have been routinely entered into the national Online Access to the Index of Archaeological Investigations scheme (OASIS), with digital reports uploaded on project completion.
-Some 1500 of our reports are also now available via this project in the grey literature library of the Archaeology Data Service.
+Since c.2004 all projects were routinely entered into the national Online Access to the Index of Archaeological Investigations scheme (OASIS), with digital reports uploaded on project completion.
+Some 2000+ reports are also now available via this project in the grey literature library of the Archaeology Data Service.

-Hard copies of all Suffolk Archaeology site reports are also lodged with the relevant county Historic Environment Record, the regional databases of all known archaeological sites, monuments, historic buildings and parks and gardens.
+Hard copies of all site reports were also lodged with the relevant county Historic Environment Record, the regional databases of all known archaeological sites, monuments, historic buildings and parks and gardens.
 Reports for an HER are usually accompanied by the physical site archives, where they are available for public access and research.

 If you want to find out about Listed Buildings, Scheduled Monuments or other protected sites in England then visit the National Heritage List for England (NHLE) website hosted by Historic England.